Skip to content

 7. This function returns a Result that permits all traffic.

-Now we can compile this using cargo xtask build-ebpf.
+Now we can compile this using cargo build.

 Verifying The Program